|

 1804 Irish poet Thomas Moore visits Bermuda.

-1834 Slavery in Bermuda is abolished.
+1834 Slavery in Bermuda is abolished and all slaves freed.

 1861 US Civil War begins and Bermudians make their fortune ferrying supplies and arms.